raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 You may want to use a project management tool to keep track of your tasks.
 Something as simple as [Google Keep](https://www.google.com/keep/) could work, or you could use a [Trello](https://www.trello.com) or [Monday.com](https://www.monday.com) board.

 ![Update to the flow chart to reflect changes that become necessary as the program evolves](images/Astro_Pi_Educator_Focus_Graphics_V6e.png)

+--- task ---
+Assign tasks to each member of your team.
+--- /task ---

 Whatever method you choose to track your work, make sure to schedule a time to meet regularly to discuss progress and work through any major challenges as a group.
 It can be useful to update your pseudocode flow diagram to reflect any changes that your team realise are necessary as they write the actual program!